Relearn Recycling Best Practices and Acceptable Items

-Welcome to the PRC Recycling Guide, where you can learn about recycling and recycling best practices.
+Welcome to the PRC Recycling Guide, where you can learn about recycling best practices.

-- Place CLEAN and DRY materials in a blue plastic bag or un-bagged into a blue recycling bin.
+- Place CLEAN and DRY materials un-bagged into a blue recycling bin.

 - Set materials on the curb, separate from your trash, between 6 pm the day before collection and 6 am the morning of collection.

-- Protect your recycling and trash haulers!
-Never put broken glass or other sharps in recycling.
-Instead, surround or wrap the sharp object in softer trash.
+- Protect your recycling and trash haulers, and NEVER put broken glass or other sharps in recycling.
+Instead, wrap the sharp object in softer trash.

 - If you keep your bin outside, keep the lid on until it’s time for your hauler to pick it up.
 The lid protects your recyclables from both the weather and curious vermin.
 The recycling haulers work very quickly, and your lid may go flying and or be misplaced.